-David Nutter, the director behind iconic Game of Thrones moments like the Red Wedding, Jon Snow’s death, and Cersei’s walk of shame, just finished answering fans’ questions about season eight in a Reddit AMA also promoting Love Has No Labels.
+David Nutter, the director behind iconic Game of Thrones moments like the Red Wedding, Jon Snow’s death, and Cersei’s walk of shame, just finished answering fans’ questions about season eight in a Reddit AMA.
 On Tuesday morning, HBO announced new episodes will start to air in April, and Nutter will be directing half of them, including the season premiere.

 Precious little information about the plot of season eight has been revealed, thanks to unprecedented spoiler-proofing tactics like drone guns and fake scenes implemented by HBO and executive producers David Benioff and D.B.
 Weiss.
 Nutter is clearly doing his best to avoid giving anything serious away, but he conveys the timbre of the new episodes concisely in an answer to a question asking him to describe them in three words.
 He chose “Spectacular, Inspiring, Satisfying.”